Cray-HPE/docs-csm/operations/security_and_authentication/Change_SNMP_Credentials_on_Leaf_Switches.md

 ## Procedure

 There are three steps involved.
 The first two steps involve running the *leaf_switch_snmp_creds.sh* script.
-This script can be used to check for undesireable SNMP user IDs/creds, and also to set new ones.
+This script can be used to check for undesirable SNMP user IDs/creds, and also to set new ones.
 The default behavior is to check first and then set new creds.
 The script can be run either interactively (no env vars or command line options) or non-interactively (using env vars on the command line).
 The following examples use the env var method.

-1. (Optional) Check if undesireable SNMP user IDs/creds are present on leaf switches.
+1. (Optional) Check if undesirable SNMP user IDs/creds are present on leaf switches.

    ```bash
    ncn-m001# SNMPDELUSER=<OLDID> SNMPMGMTPW=<MGMTPW> \